"I go to the inner places. I go to the source. I even dare to say, I go to the house of invention where all the inventors of mankind have been."

 - cited by Donald C. Robinson in his introduction to Norval Morrisseau Exhibition: 'Honouring First Nations' (Kinsman Robinson Galleries, Toronto, 1994)

-The artist Norval Morrisseau (Copper Thunderbird) is the first Eastern Woodlands artist to translate his culture (that of the Anishnaabe or Ojibway people) visually, through acrylic paintings, prints and drawings accessible to Aboriginal and non-Aboriginal people.
-He invented the pictographic style, now used by three generations of Aboriginal artists.
+The artist Norval Morrisseau (Copper Thunderbird) is the first Eastern Woodlands artist to translate his culture (that of the Anishnaabe or Ojibway people) visually, through acrylic paintings, prints and drawings accessible to Indigenous and non-Indigenous people.
+He invented the pictographic style, now used by three generations of Indigenous artists.

 Morrisseau learned Anishnaabe cosmology from his shaman grandfather, a member of the Midewiwin religious society, and Christianity from his Catholic grandmother.
 He studied his Anishnaabe heritage intensively, becoming a shaman.
 His art draws upon Midewiwin birchbark scrolls, rock paintings and Anishnaabe decorative arts.
 In the 1970s, Morrisseau studied holistic Eckankar spirituality.
 Through his travels in Northern Ontario, and through the printmaking Triple-K Cooperative in Red Lake, he has influenced many First Nations artists, including Daphne Odjig, Carl Ray, Joshim Kakegamic, Roy Thomas, Saul Williams, and Blake Debassige.
 His published works include Legends of My People, The Great Ojibway (ed.
 Selwyn Dewdney) (Toronto, 1965).